About the program

 - Have not completed one of the School’s Vacation Scholarships before (AMSI Vacation Scholarships are not counted here)

-- Are seriously considering University of Melbourne Mathematics and Statistics postgraduate research programs (e.g. Master of Science, graduate research degree).
+- Are seriously considering the University of Melbourne Mathematics and Statistics postgraduate research programs (e.g. Master of Science, graduate research degree).

 -